masa-umich/limewire/README.md

-Although Limewire is meant to run on the DAQ PC connected to the flight computer via Ethernet, there are three alternate configurations you can use that make it easier to test Limewire since the flight computer TCP firmware has yet to be written (as of Jan 15, 2024).
+Although Limewire is meant to run on the DAQ PC connected to the flight computer via Ethernet, there are three alternate configurations you can use that make it easier to test Limewire.
 In order from easiest/least realistic to hardest/most realistic, they are:

 1. Limewire, Synnax, and FC Simulator running on your development machine